 Day 3 – Iligan

+From there, we went to Mimbalot Falls.
 We only took pictures here and then left.

 Days 4-5 – Camiguin

 Our favorite experience here is definitely snorkeling.
 The snorkeling area in Mantigue Island is the best I’ve seen — with healthy corals, fishes and even sea turtles.
-The Giant Clam Sanctuary is also a one-in-a-kind experience.
+The Giant Clam Sanctuary is also a one-of-a-kind experience.
 The sanctuary houses about a thousand giant clams, some over an arm’s length.
 The corals are gigantic.
 There is also a snorkeling area in the Sunken Cemetery which is ideal for beginners since it’s shallow and filled with various corals and small fishes.

 We also enjoyed the other land attractions, particularly the Sto.
 Nino Cold Spring and Tuasan Falls.
 The much-hyped White Island was okay.
 We weren’t particularly impressed about it because we’d already seen similar sand bars (such as Naked Island in Siargao) and it was too crowded for our taste.